expressjs/session/README.md

 ##### rolling

-Force a session identifier cookie to be set on every response.
+Force the session identifier cookie to be set on every response.
 The expiration is reset to the original [`maxAge`](#cookiemaxage), resetting the expiration countdown.

 The default value is `false`.

+With this enabled, the session identifier cookie will expire in [`maxAge`](#cookiemaxage) since the last response was sent instead of in [`maxAge`](#cookiemaxage) since the session was last modified by the server.

+This is typically used in conjuction with short, non-session-length [`maxAge`](#cookiemaxage) values to provide a quick timeout of the session data with reduced potentional of it occurring during on going server interactions.

 **Note** When this option is set to `true` but the `saveUninitialized` option is set to `false`, the cookie will not be set on a response with an uninitialized session.
+This option only modifies the behavior when an existing session was loaded for the request.

 ##### saveUninitialized